Cuba starter pack

 While you’re driving through Cuba, you’re going to find loads of hitchhikers hoping that someone will stop.
 We never stopped to pick up any hitchhikers, but I’m to understand it’s not a dangerous thing.
 You’re just going to end up with someone who wants to tell you all about themselves (in Spanish most likely) and ask you all about yourself for the duration of your trip.
 Moreover, if you’re looking for adventure, it might be something you consider doing.

 Equally as aggressive on the side of the road are the farmers selling food.
-They walk out onto the highway with big wooden boards holding homemade cheese and dried onions hanging on strings.
+They walk out onto the highway with big wooden boards holding homemade cheeses and dried onions hanging on strings.
 It’s hard to believe that it’s worth walking out to a car that’s screaming by at 65 miles per hour, and this really makes you appreciate just how poor the farmers are who are hoping to sell a string of dried onions.
 Again, we never stopped, but I can’t imagine they’re hoping for much more than a few pesos.

 When to Drive